MicrosoftDocs/Contribute/Contribute/quick-create.md

 # Quickstart: Set and retrieve a secret from Azure Key Vault

 This quickstart shows you how to store a secret in Key Vault and how to retrieve it using a Web app.
 To see the secret value you would have to run this on Azure.
-The quickstart uses Node.js and Managed service identities (MSIs)
+The quickstart uses Node.js and Managed service identities (MSIs).

 > [!div class="checklist"]
 > * Create a Key Vault.
-> * Store a secret in Key Vault.
+> * Store a secret in the Key Vault.
 > * Retrieve a secret from Key Vault.
 > * Create an Azure Web Application.
 > * [Enable managed service identities](https://docs.microsoft.com/azure/active-directory/managed-service-identity/overview).